 - Have a UM GPA of 3.25 or better

 - Be within 40 semester hours of graduation

 - Have written approval of the program coordinator(s) of both the respective undergraduate and graduate programs, the CHS Assistant Director of Student Services, and the CHS Director of Academic Programs for specific graduate courses to be acceptable for dual credit in the undergraduate and master’s degree programs

 - Meet all requirements for admission into the specified graduate program (except for the GRE and completion of the undergraduate degree)

 - Apply for admission to the ABM Program including all necessary admissions documentation to the Graduate School by the deadline dates listed below.

 A maximum total of 12 semester hours of preapproved graduate coursework may be considered for dual credit in the undergraduate and graduate degree programs and a maximum total academic load of 15 hours during the semester in which any of the graduate courses are taken.

-For application materials, contact the SHS Assistant Director of Student Services at 901-678-5037 or go to www.memphis.edu/shs/students/admission_advising.php.
-Submit application materials to the College of Health Sciences no later than the following dates for optimal admission consideration, after which school-approved applications will be submitted by the school to the Graduate School for consideration:
+For application materials, contact the CHS Assistant Director of Student Services at 901-678-5037 or go to https://www.memphis.edu/healthsciences/students/admission_advising.php.
+Submit application materials to the College of Health Sciencesno later than the following dates for optimal admission consideration, after which College-approved applications will be submitted by the College to the Graduate School for consideration: